 - Rejuvenated skin health by boosting levels of collagen, keratin, elastin, and hyaluronic acid, a compound found in many skin creams

-- Stimulation of CD38 activity increasing oxytocin (a hormone linked to social intimacy and bonding)
+- Stimulation of CD38 activity increases oxytocin (a hormone linked to social intimacy and bonding)

 - Strengthened DNA repair and recovery